 - Born and raised in Bluefield, West Virginia

-- Graduated from Marshall University in Huntington, WV / Bachelor’s Elementary Education K-6
+- Graduated from Marshall University in Huntington, WV / Bachelor’s in Elementary Education K-6

-- Graduated from High Point University in High Point, NC/ Master’s Educational Leadership K-12
+- Graduated from High Point University in High Point, NC/ Master’s in Educational Leadership K-12

 - Teacher at Thomasville Primary School in Thomasville, NC